 - Plan a baby moon.

 - Go on a special shopping outing to buy something special for the baby, such as a baby book, blanket, stuffed animal.
+Check out my idea list on Amazon for special baby items.

 - Be active together.
 Mama’s gotta stay fit to be ready for the labor and delivery.
 Go for walks, swim, workout.
 Of course check with your Doctor to make sure you are good to go.